Wodan58/joy1/doc/JOYimplJOY.md

 - The paper `j09imp.html` states: "When input reverts to an earlier file, the earlier line numbering is resumed."
 That functionality was added.

 - The program is 64 bits by default.
-There is the option of compiling with BIT_32, but that is no longer tested.
+There was the option to compile with BIT_32, but this has been removed.

 - Local symbols are fully supported: they can call each other and do not show up in the symbol table.
 This should be considered as implementation